strike-digital/node_minimap/README.md

 ![Minimap header](https://i.ibb.co/LJyvk85/image.png)

-click the Minimap button in header of the node editor, and then click "Show minimap"
+click the Minimap button in the header of the node editor, and then click "Show minimap"

 ![Header contents](https://i.ibb.co/JtPT0Ks/image.png)